-The solution seems to be that, since the Semitic Languages are simply a subfamily of the greater Afro-Asiatic language family, all of whose other subfamilies are descendants of Ham, it is far more likely that the ancestors of the Canaanites brought what we call the Proto-Semitic language (which we should then call Proto-Canaanite) to southwest Asia, after which the descendants of Arpachshad, Aram, and Asshur, for unknown reasons, abandoned their previous languages (some of them perhaps related to Elamite), and adopted the older form of the Canaanites' language, which we call Proto-Semitic, even though initially no Semitic peoples would have spoken it!
+One possible solution is suggested by the fact that the Semitic Languages are simply a subfamily of the greater Afro-Asiatic language family, all of whose other subfamilies are descendants of Ham (as I demonstrate in The Genesis 10 Table of Nations and Y-Chromosomal DNA).
+This suggests that the language adoption may have gone the other way, and that the simplest scenario might be that the ancestors of the Canaanites brought what we call the Proto-Semitic language (which we should then call something else, like Ancestral Canaanite) to southwest Asia, after which the descendants of Arpachshad, Aram, and Asshur, for unknown reasons, abandoned their previous languages (some of them perhaps related to Elamite), and adopted the older form of the Canaanites' language, which we call Proto-Semitic, even though initially no Semitic peoples would have spoken it!
 (For more information on this analysis, see my article The Genesis 10 Table of Nations and Y-Chromosomal DNA.)

 Now let me be clear: the Semitic languages took their name from the Biblical patriarch Shem, who was the ancestor of Abraham, but not all of the speakers of Semitic languages are descended from Shem, nor did all descendants of Shem speak Semitic languages.
-The Canaanites spoke a Semitic language but were descended from Ham, whereas the Elamites were descendants of Shem but spoke a language which seems to be unrelated to any other known language, but was one of the earliest written languages.
+The Canaanites spoke a Semitic language but were descended from Ham, whereas the Flamites were descendants of Shem but spoke a language which seems to be unrelated to any other known language, but was one of the earliest written languages.